Dodi Lukébakio: International career

 Lukébakio was born in Belgium to a Congolese-French father and Belgian mother.
-Lukébakio holds both Congolese and French citizenship from his father.
+Lukébakio holds French citizenship from his father since Congolese citizenship is not compatible with dual citizenship.
 Lukébakio made his debut for the DR Congo national football team in a friendly 1–0 loss to Kenya on 4 October 2016.
-He has since switched allegiance to represent the Belgium U21 side.
-In October 2020 he was called up the senior Belgium squad for the friendly against Ivory Coast and the UEFA Nations League matches against England and Iceland on 8, 11 and 14 October 2020, respectively.
+He later switched allegiance to represent Belgium at the U21 level.
+In October 2020 he was called up to the senior Belgium squad for the friendly against Ivory Coast and the UEFA Nations League matches against England and Iceland on 8, 11 and 14 October 2020, respectively.

 On 14 October 2023, Lukébakio scored his first two senior international goals in Belgium's 3–2 UEFA Euro 2024 qualifying win over Austria.